thomassuedbroecker/openwhisk-debug-nodejs/README.md

 ## Prerequisites and Setup

-In order to run the code you need the following prerequisites and you need to set up your system.
+In order to use the **configurations** for your **visual studio code** you need the following prerequisites and you need to set up your system.

 **Prerequisites**